THE MATERA ALBEROBELLO EFFECT

 The Matera Alberobello effect is the impression that is left with you when you visit these two fascinating towns in the Puglia area of Italy.

 Both are rich in history.
-However, in Matera, you get the impression of struggle amongst a vast wilderness whilst Alberobello brings to mind magic and enchantment.
+However, in Matera, you get the impression of struggle amongst a vast wilderness, whilst Alberobello brings magic and enchantment to mind.

 With each conjuring up their own unique atmosphere, you take with you two contrasting emotions that remain long after you have left.